In short, no. It’s 100%, hands-down, impossible to get the flu from a flu vaccine.

 Getting a cold many times over the years is normal.
 However, most of us only contract the flu very occasionally.

 Completely different viruses cause each illness.

-Runny noses, sneezing and congestion are good indicators it’s just a cold.
-You rarely experience these symptoms if you have the flu.
+Runny noses, sneezing, and congestion are good indicators it’s just a cold.
+You rarely experience such symptoms if you have the flu.

 Myth: The Flu Vaccine Isn’t Safe for Pregnant Women or Kids

 The flu shot is perfectly safe for pregnant women, children, and older people.

 The medical bodies representing GPs, paediatricians and obstetricians, and gynaecologists are united in their message: The flu jab is not only safe but recommended for these vulnerable groups as they’re more likely to experience serious symptoms.

 - kids aged six months to five years old;

 - people six months or older with particular medical conditions.
 These conditions include heart disease, severe asthma, kidney disease, low immunity and diabetes;